esper-io/console_docs/docs/devices-groups/device-record.md

 ![individual device record option](./images/deviceRecord/2-individual.png)

 You have an option to upload a device to the directory or choose a group/subgroup for the device.
 This device is managed using a Blueprint.
-If you choose to upload the device to the directory, it will be a part of the unmanaged devices group and the device need to be moved into a group to manage it using a blueprint.
+If you choose to upload the device to the directory, it will be a part of the unmanaged devices group and the device need to be moved into a group to manage it using a Blueprint.
 Once you select the group/sub-group to onboard the device, enter the optional alias and tags.
 Click the Review & Add button.

 :::tip
 You can scan a QR code for a group and onboard the device to it.
-The device will be added to the selected group with the associated blueprint.
+The device will be added to the selected group with the associated Blueprint.
 :::